mmenapace/TestReadTheDocs/README.md

 *Objective* The objective is to automatically deploy documentatio for source present in ./src/java directory.

+command to update the rst files (from project root): javasphinx-apidoc ./src/ ./docs/source/

 **Installation**

 Javasphinx can be installed by using pip command :